 - Eucharistic Minister training

 In addition to providing spiritual and emotional care, Staff Chaplains are members of the interdisciplinary patient care team.
 Our Chaplains serve on numerous committees, including hospital Ethics Committees.
 They are trained in Crisis Management and are available to facilitate during critical situations.
-They maintain close ties to our community through various outreach programs, and they are active participants in our Versant Nursing Program, a network wide RN residency program.
-All of our Chaplains are board certified, or are eligible for certification, by the Association of Professional Chaplains (APC) or the National Association of Catholic Chaplains (NACC).
+They maintain close ties to our community through various outreach programs, and they are active participants in our Nursing Program, a network wide RN residency program.
+All of our Chaplains are board certified, or are eligible for certification, by the Association of Professional Chaplains (APC), the National Association of Catholic Chaplains (NACC) or the National Association of Jewish Chaplains (NAJC).
 Our Staff Chaplains are assisted in their ministry by Chaplain Residents, Externs, and Interns.
 To learn more about our CPE Program, please click on the CPE link.

-The Seton Family of Hospitals has three full time Priests who serve our network.
+The Seton Healthcare Family has three full time Priests who serve our hospitals.
 Fr.
-Paulinus Iwuji is the Priest/Chaplain assigned to Seton Medical Center Austin.
+Anthony Nwudah is Sacramental Priest/Chaplain assigned to Seton Medical Center Austin.
 Fr.
-Frank Zlotkowski, CSC, is the Priest/Chaplain assigned to the University Medical Center at Brackenridge.
-Fr.
-Richard Tijerina is assigned to Dell Children's Medical Center.
-Fr.
-Anthony Nwudah ministers Catholic Sacraments throughout the network during the evening shift.
+Frank Zlotkowski, CSC, is the Priest/Chaplain assigned to University Medical Center Brackenridge, and Fr.
+J. C. Cain is assigned to Dell Children’s Medical Center.

 We encourage local clergy to visit their hospitalized church members.
 A hospital chaplain will visit your church member if requested.
 To make a visitation request, contact the Chaplain Services Network office at 324-1480, or call the Chaplain’s office at a specific hospital.
 The telephone numbers for the Chaplain’s office at each hospital are listed above.
 After hours, you can request the hospital operator to contact the on call Chaplain for you.